h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `nbins_top_level <algo-params/nbins_top_level.html>`__: (For numerical/real/int columns only) Specify
    the minimum number of bins at the root level to use to build the histogram.
 This number will then be decreased by a factor of two per level.
-This options defaults to 1024.
+This option defaults to 1024.

 -  `nbins_cats <algo-params/nbins_cats.html>`__: (Categorical/enums only) Specify the maximum number
    of bins for the histogram to build, then split at the best point.